ChickenZoup/IntroToIM/Final Project/README.md

 **IMPLEMENTATION**

 **Phase One**

-I started the process of trying to make my concept into a program by doing some research.
+(all relavent materials can be found through downloading folder "initial") I started the process of trying to make my concept into a program by doing some research.
 I found a lot resources that is about sound visualization, and I played around with some source codes.
 Below is the initial version that I started with.
 It is more of a traditional form of sound visualization, as it does not have any interactive element.
 It analyzes the frequency of each sound frame and presents the differences visually.
 ![](1.jpg)
 ![](2.jpg)